rally-carlos/notes/stackedit/Project Plans/Github Actions - Lean UX Canvas.md

  - monitoring
  - alerting
  - Automate reprovisioning of "dummy" runner.
-   > **A “dummy” self-hosted runner will need to be maintained.
+   Note: A “dummy” self-hosted runner will need to be maintained.
 It is required to trigger events, but will not actually be used.
-“A self-hosted runner is automatically removed from GitHub if it has not connected to GitHub Actions for more than 30 days.” -- [https://docs.github.com/en/free-pro-team@latest/actions/hosting-your-own-runners/about-self-hosted-runners#about-self-hosted-runners](https://docs.github.com/en/free-pro-team@latest/actions/hosting-your-own-runners/about-self-hosted-runners#about-self-hosted-runners)**
+“A self-hosted runner is automatically removed from GitHub if it has not connected to GitHub Actions for more than 30 days.” -- [https://docs.github.com/en/free-pro-team@latest/actions/hosting-your-own-runners/about-self-hosted-runners#about-self-hosted-runners](https://docs.github.com/en/free-pro-team@latest/actions/hosting-your-own-runners/about-self-hosted-runners#about-self-hosted-runners)

 # Risks